What are the differences between Leasehold and Freehold properties?

 What is a freehold type of ownership?

 Freehold ownership allows individuals to enjoy full ownership of the property and the land on which the property resides.
-This ownership comes along with the personal responsibility of maintaining and servicing your property and land.
+This ownership comes along with the personal responsibility of maintaining and servicing your property (section 20) and land.
 You are responsible for the management of your property and any other area on your land, such as garden, fences, walls, trees, pavements etc.

 Perks of freehold ownership